 There are two types of exfoliation you want to look into, alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs).
 Glycolic acid is a prominent AHA, while salicylic acid is the best BHA.
 Using these products can help make blackheads go away as well as improve the appearance of age spots and wrinkles.

 More than anything, you want to avoid using products that could further irritate your acne.
 If you're new to exfoliation, try a gentle facial scrub to start.
 Avoid scrubs that contain polyethylene or ground fruit pits because they can scrape against the skin.
 AHA and BHA are non-physical exfoliant alternatives that promote dead skin sloughing to reveal fresh, smooth skin.

-Another way to clear out clogged pores is with a retinoid cream.
+Another way to clear out clogged pores is with a topical retinoid cream.
 Retinoids are highly effective at loosening pore plugs.
 You can find plenty of retinoids over-the-counter, but for severe cases of blackheads, you may need to get a prescription.
 Most dermatologists recommend trying an over-the-counter product first to see if it has the right combination of ingredients to help your skin.
 If you still don’t see any improvement, you should talk to your dermatologist right away about getting stronger medication.
 Dermatologists know how to treat blackheads best, so you should always follow a professional’s recommendation.